 - What are your 5 favorite desserts?

 You can also use pictures to depict each option.
-Smiley ratings are commonly used in surveys nowadays because they’re easy on the eyes and quite fun.
+Smiley ratings are commonly used in surveys nowadays because they’re simple questions, easy on the eyes, and quite fun.
+Star ratings are also effective survey questions that require no extra effort.

 Examples of visual analog scale questions: